 - Chia seeds: You can also add other seeds like flax seeds to make your smoothie more nutritious.

-How to freeze fruits for smoothie?
+How to freeze fruits for smoothies?

 I love fruits and always freeze some when they are in season.
 This way I can enjoy them throughout the year especially, in smoothies.

 I live in Dubai where though blueberries are easily available in almost every grocery store, they are very expensive as they are exported from other countries.
 However, every year there is a small duration of around 1-2 weeks when they are sold at almost 1/10th of their regular price.
-That's the time when I buy them in bulk, freeze, and then enjoy my blueberry breakfast smoothie throughout the year.
+That's the time when I buy them in bulk, freeze them, and then enjoy my blueberry breakfast smoothie throughout the year.

 You can freeze almost every fruit.
-If you also want to freeze seasonal fruits and not sure how to do that, the following tips might be useful:
+If you also want to freeze seasonal fruits and are not sure how to do that, the following tips might be useful:

 - Wash and dry the fruit.
-If the fruit is big in size like mango, watermelon, apple cut them into small pieces.
+If the fruit is big in size like mango, watermelon, or apple cut them into small pieces.
 Small fruits and berries like blueberries, grapes, etc. can be frozen whole.

 - The fruits with inedible peel like banana and watermelon should be peeled before freezing.